samuel-book/samuel_shap_paper_1/_sources/introduction/odds_prob.md

 ### Observations about Shap values

 We begin to get some intuition on Shap values.
 A Shap value of 0.5 (or -0.5) leads to a small, but still noticeable, change in probability.
 Shap values of 5 or -5 have effectively pushed probabilities to one extreme or the other.

+Everything we know about a patient (the patient 'features') may shift the predicted probability of receiving thrombolysis.
+Each patient feature will have it's own Shap value depending on the value of that feature. *Stroke severity*, for example, may be in the range 0-42, and the Shap value will depend on the value of the feature.
+The final predicted probability of receiving thrombolysis will be the model baseline prediction (the predicted probability of receiving thrombolysis before anything is known about a patient) and the sum of the influences of each of the features.